cornellev/rc-model/README.md

 sudo apt install ros-noetic-gazebo-ros-pkgs
 ```

-You might also need `ros-noetic-joint-state-publisher` and `ros-noetic-robot-state-publisher`.
+You might also need `ros-noetic-joint-state-publisher`, `ros-noetic-robot-state-publisher`, and `ros-noetic-controller-manager`.

 ## Usage